emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Inner Fire:__ Inner Fire (INF) is defined as fortitude and strength of will.
 It is added to inner fire checks, such as pushing forward through intense weather or resisting the effects of certain spells.

 *   __Charisma:__ Charisma (CHA) is defined as the force of your personality.
 It is added to charisma checks, such as attempting to charm a hostile guard.

-*   __Perception:__ Perception (PER) is defined as your ability to observe and understand the world around you.
-It is added to perception checks, such as scanning a hallway for signs of a trap.